-On or about June 23, 2021, digital copies (via email or via Maa-nulth Connect Portal for Maa-nulth First Nations) and hard copies of the draft IP were provided to the following First Nations and First Nation organizations:
+On or about June 23rd, 2021, digital copies (via email or via Maa-nulth Connect Portal for Maa-nulth First Nations) and hard copies of the draft IP were provided to the following First Nations and First Nation organizations:

 - Maa-nulth First Nations, which include Huu-ay-aht First Nation, Ka:'yu:'k't'h'/Che:k'tles7et'h' First Nations, Toquaht Nation, Uchucklesaht Tribe and Yuutu?il?ath First Nation

 - Ahousaht

 - Cowichan Tribes

 - Ditidaht First Nation

 - Halalt First Nation

 - Hupačasath First Nation

 - Lyackson First Nation

 - Pacheedaht First Nation

 - Penelakut Tribe

 - Stz'uminus First Nation

 - Tseshaht First Nation

 - Ts'ubaa-asatx Nation (formerly Lake Cowichan)

-The facilitator for Cawak ?qin Forestry's CSA advisory group for TFL 44 was notified prior to the beginning of the review period, and a digital copy of the IP was distributed to the members.
-In addition, a presentation in regard to the IP was delivered to the advisory group in June 2021.
+The facilitator for Tsawak-qin Public Advisory Group was provided a link of the draft IP for distribution to the members on June 22nd, 2022.

 Ads ran in the Alberni Valley News newspaper on June 23rd and June 30th, 2021.
-The ads stated that the draft IP was available for review and comment from June 23, 2021 until August 22, 2021 at the following locations:
+The ads stated that the draft IP was available for review and comment from June 23rd, 2021 until August 22nd, 2021 at the following locations: